mayashetty/Digital-Image-Processing-Lab/README.md

 ![](output/op5.png)
 ---

-**5. Develop a program to convert the given color image to different color spaces.**
+**5.Develop a program to convert the given color image to different color spaces.**

+**description:**
+A color space is a specific organization of colors. ...
+Adding a specific mapping function between a color model and a reference color space establishes within the reference color space a definite "footprint", known as a gamut , and for a given color model this defines a color space.
+**#** COLOR_BGR2RGB is used to convert bgr image to RGB image **#** COLOR_BGR2HSV is used to convert BGR image to HSV image **#** COLOR_BGR2YCrCb is uesd to convert BGR image to YCrCb image

 ```python
 import cv2
 img = cv2.imread("img4.jpg")